glassnotes/Balthasar/doc/tutorial.rst

 operators.
 Balthasar will produce a warning when you construct MUBs without matrices.

+Note: currently, computation of the explicit mutually unbiased vectors is not implemented.
+Apologies for the inconvenience; this is certainly on my list of things to do!

 Discrete Wigner functions
 -------------------------------------

-One of the main purposes for writing Balthasar was to compute Wigner functions in discrete phases space.
+One of the main purposes for writing Balthasar was to compute Wigner functions in discrete phase space.
 A Wigner function can be generated using a table of MUBs expressed in the self-dual basis.
 A Wigner function can be computed from either a state vector or a density matrix.
 Here we have an example in dimension 4. ::